stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 After the 5th node joins the network, a sub-triangle is divided into 3 smaller sub-triangles.<br>
 ![Alt text](images/frac2.png?raw=true "")<br><br>

+If multiple fractals are computed concurrently, nodes are equally split among them, and the workload for each fractal is then organized using the above exmplained method.

 # README IN DEVELOPMENT